omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Delay Days | **0.0478** | **< 0.001** | High |
 | Other Variables | — | > 0.05 | Limited |

 **Findings:** Integrated models strongly identify high-risk situations, dominated by severity and delays.
+Operational delays and historical disruption severity are the primary risk drivers.
+Historical severity matters more than frequency of past disruptions.
+Coordination and governance mechanisms (data sharing, dominant buyer role, communication cost) play a secondary role and do not significantly reduce risk on their own.

 ---

-## RQ6: How does disruption severity vary by product category and disruption type?
+## RQ6:  How does disruption severity vary across product categories and disruption types?

 ### Regression Model
 **Dependent Variable:** Disruption Severity